jihunhwang/jihunhwang.github.io/_pages/notes.md

 	<summary><font size="4">Click to expand</font></summary>
 <font size="4">
 <p>
 Roughly, Purdue adopts the following course numbering system: 100-499 Undergraduate and <b>500-699 Graduate</b>.
+Some 400-levels are often cross-listed and open to both undergrads and graduate students.
 See <a href="https://www.purdue.edu/registrar/documents/currentStudents/students/preBannerTranscriptKey.pdf">this</a> for more details.
 </p>

 <ul>